GraphQL Formatter

 Tip

-Use fragments to reuse sets of fields across different queries to keep your code DRY and maintainable.
+Use fragments to reuse common fields across different queries and keep your code DRY.

-Q: Does this tool support GraphQL Mutations and Subscriptions?
-A: Yes, the formatter handles all operation types including queries, mutations, and subscriptions, as well as complex fragments.
+Q: Does this tool support GraphQL Fragments?
+A: Yes, the formatter handles fragments, mutations, and subscriptions alongside standard queries.